-Global Result 2 Sub-results 2020 Targets Contribution to SDG Targets Contribution to Aichi Targets Natural resources governance at all levels enables delivery of effective conservation and equitable social outcomes by integrating good governance principles2 and rights-based approaches.
-SR 2.1 - Credible and trusted knowledge from IUCN for assessing and improving natural resources governance at all levels is available.
-IUCN tools, methodologies and approaches for assessing and improving natural resource governance are available and used.
-Natural resource governance systems assessed (testing methodologies) under different management regimes, including protected areas, and corresponding improvement plans developed.
-Community-led, cultural, grassroots or protected area governance systems achieving the effective and equitable governance of natural resources are recognized (as best practices/pilot testing), supported and promoted.
-1.4; 1.b; 2.5; 5.1; 5.5; 5.a; 5.c; 6.b; 10.2; 10.3; 12.2; 14.c; 15.6; 16.3; 16.6; 16.7; 16.b; 17.14 1; 2; 4; 13; 16; 17; 18; 19 SR 2.2 - Governance at national and subnational levels related to nature and natural resources is strengthened through the application of the rights-based approach, and incorporation of good governance principles.
-15. Intervention points in which rights regimes related to natural resources are clear, stable, implementable, enforceable and equitable, particularly for women, indigenous people, youth and the poor have increased.
-16. The capacity of institutions (including protected area and customary institutions) to undertake decision making in a participatory, inclusive, effective and equitable manner is enhanced, especially for facilitating the active participation of women, youth and indigenous peoples as key stakeholders.
-17. Intervention points in which natural resources governance has the capacity to halt illegal natural resource use, through the promotion of rule of law and access to justice have increased.
+Global Result 2 Sub-Results (SR) 2020 Targets Contribution to SDG Targets Contribution to Aichi Targets Natural resource governance at all levels enables delivery of effective conservation and equitable social outcomes by integrating good governance principles2 and rights-based approaches.
+SR 2.1 - Credible and trusted knowledge for assessing and improving natural resource governance at all levels is available from IUCN.
+13. IUCN tools, methodologies and approaches for assessing and improving natural resource governance are available and used.
+14. Natural resource governance systems assessed (through testing of methodologies) under different management regimes, including protected areas, and corresponding improvement plans developed.
+15. Community-led, cultural, grassroots or protected area governance systems that achieve the effective and equitable governance of natural resources are recognised (as best practices/pilot testing), supported and promoted, while respecting the rights of nature.
+1.4; 1.b; 2.5; 5.1; 5.5; 5.a; 5.c; 6.1; 6.5; 6.b; 10.2; 10.3; 12.2; 14.c; 15.6; 16.3; 16.6; 16.7; 16.b; 17.14 1; 2; 4; 13; 16; 17; 18; 19 ирргоиопес.
+SR 2.2 - Governance at national and subnational levels related to nature and natural resources is strengthened through the application of the rights- based approach, and incorporation of good governance principles.
+16. Intervention points in which rights regimes related to natural resources are clear, stable, implementable, enforceable and equitable have increased and are effectively integrated with other rights regimes - particularly for women, indigenous people, youth and the poor.
+17. The capacity of institutions (including protected area and customary institutions) to undertake decision making in a participatory, inclusive, effective and equitable manner is enhanced, especially for facilitating the active participation of women, youth and indigenous peoples as key stakeholders.
+18. Intervention points in which natural resource governance has the capacity to halt illegal natural resource use, through the promotion of rule of law and access to justice, have increased.

-&lt;sup>2 Good governance principles as recognised by IUCN are mainly: Transparency, Access to information and justice, Public participation, Coherence, Subsidiarity, Respect for human rights, Accountability and Rule of Law (as per IUCN Programme 2005-2008 and relevant Resolutions)
+2 Good governance principles as recognised by IUCN are mainly: Transparency, Access to information and justice, Public participation, Coherence, Subsidiarity, Respect for human rights, Accountability and Rule of Law (as per IUCN Programme 2005-2008 and relevant IUCN Resolutions)

-SR 2.3 - F and globa governar systems conserva nature ar resource establish supporte strengthe number of transboundary areas, including protected areas, are established and deliver effective and well- implemented natural resources governance. on of natural 19.
-International governance mechanisms for marine areas beyond national jurisdiction, Antarctica and the Arctic are strengthened. and frameworks is enhanced.
+ı 00.00 40 Land and harder that and formation of the same harder SR 2.3 - 19.
+Legal and institutional frameworks for an increased Regional and number of transboundary areas, including protected global areas, are established and deliver effective and governance well-implemented natural resource governance. • well-implemented natural resource governance. systems for conservation of 20.
+International governance mechanisms for marine nature and areas beyond national jurisdiction, Antarctica and natural the Arctic are strengthened, including the resources are establishment of marine protected areas. established. supported and 21 The accountability of governments in relation to 21. their commitments under environmental strengthened. agreements and related policy frameworks is enhanced.